nicolas-ferrada/mycustomnotes_website/README.md

 After a lot of coding, I believed I would finish the project within a few months, I decided that refactoring the existing code would be a waste of time.
 This turned out to be a poor decision and is the primary reason why the project lacks scalability.

 #### **Boilerplate code**
-There is a significant amount of boilerplate code in some critical parts of the project.
+There is a significant amount of boilerplate code.
 This is primarily due to the absence of a clear state management system.

 #### **Testing**
 No testing beyond using real devices was performed.
-I realized the importance of testing much later in the project, and by then, it was too late.

 ## Future of the project
 It has been decided that this project is solely for learning purposes, so I will not be updating it beyond fixing bugs or implementing small features in the near future.